webxos/macroslow/README.md

 # Markdown as a Medium Language:

 MACROSLOW 2048-AES introduces the MAML (Markdown as Medium Language) protocol, a novel markup language for encoding multimodal security data.
-It features:

 .MAML.ml Files: Structured, executable data containers validated with MAML schemas